 This is the same for a multiple page resume, or even more importantly for a one-page resume due to limited space.

 Formatting an Eye-Catching Resume

-There are many people who can fail in this section, which is understandable.
-They might have followed all the resume tips but they don’t know how to accomplish the formatting.
+Many people can fail in this section, which is understandable.
+They might have followed all the resume tips, but they don’t know how to accomplish the formatting.

 This can be the all-important making or breaking element of any resume.
-If it doesn’t look good, it can get bypassed by employers.
+If it doesn’t look right, it can get bypassed by employers.

 How Do You Write Referees On A Resume?